 Niklas and Dominic ended up doing the same and development paused without anyone except us knowing.
 Everyone moved on to work on new projects, but we totally forgot (or procrastinated on) telling this to the people who had been following the product since the start.

 Then, in May of this year, I started working on the backend again.
-There was no reason for me to do this other than to prove myself I could finish the abstraction I had taken so much time to build.
+There was no reason for me to do this other than to prove to myself I could finish the abstraction I had taken so much time to build.
 I finally managed to get it working and produce our first PR (probably also the last one).

 Still, we were reluctant to restart the project.
 We'd also let our original domain (snaptier.co) expire and someone had grabbed it and redirected it to some gossip website.
 With all this in mind, Niklas wrote and posted a post-mortem in the public channel.